 You think you are too fat to become a plus size model?
+You might be wrong!

 Well it may interest you to know that top designers in the fashion industry have started to give a closer look at the high earning potentials and growing profits that’s gained from the promotion and retail of fashionable and casual plus-size apparel.